 Member’s contact information and areas of professional skill and interest are shared.
 Members may have specific training in human factors/ergonomics, and/or find their way to the field from a broad range of backgrounds - including: academia, architecture, engineering, industrial design, medicine, occupational health nursing, occupational therapy, physiotherapy, psychology, rehabilitation, work study, computer science, safety engineering, social research/science, and management – etc. We are brought together by our shared interest in human performance and the understanding of the many aspects of systems that impact on this.
 Regular meetings and webinars are designed to provide members with the opportunity to network.
 As a member-driven organisation we invite all members to participate in and support/create these professional events – contact the administrator if you wish to host or arrange a meeting in your area.

 HFESNZ works to promote human factors/ergonomics to industry, policy makers, regulators, educators and research funders via a range of activities.
-Actively working with HASANZ allows a vehicle for raising professional standards and professional excellence within our own profession and the other professions working with the health and safety sector.
+Actively working with HASANZ allows a vehicle for raising professional standards and professional excellence within our own profession and the other disciplines within the health and safety sector.
 HASANZ provides a forum for the promotion of human factors/ergonomics across government and educational agencies.

 HFESNZ has awarded three members the 'President's Award' (selected by an outgoing Society President) - these were to Carol Slappendel in 1991, for her 'outstanding contribution to the advancement of ergonomics in New Zealand'; to Len Ring in 2001 for his 'contribution to the advancement of ergonomics in New Zealand', and to Marion Edwin in 2009, for her 'outstanding contributions to the advancement of ergonomics in New Zealand between 1991 and 2009'.

 From 2017 the HFESNZ committee will be able to confer a 'Society Award'.
 The committee will, from time to time, reflect on who has provided value and service to HFESNZ and to the practice of HFE in New Zealand, and may confer this award.

 Student Conference Attendance Assistance Grants